coverflex-tech/backend-exercise/backend/README.md

 The POST request for an order can contain many products for a given user in the same order.
 Furthermore, a user can only buy a given product once.
 Therefore, we are going to have two new tables.
 One is `orders`, which simply records the User who made that purchase.
 Another is `benefits`, with three foreign keys, to a User, a Product and an Order.
 The combination of User and Product must be unique.
 These two tables will allow us to fulfill the remaining requirements for the API: list all of a User's products, and return the items included in an order (or an error if the user already has a given benefit).

 This commit focuses on the migrations, the next one(s) will focus on the schemas and finally we'll implement the corresponding endpoint with its several possible responses.

+## 6 - Create order and benefit schemas

+We now need to set up the associations between all our tables at the schema level.
+This time, instead of generating the whole JSON package all at once, we'll start by perfecting the schema and then building upper layers.
+We need to make clear that a User has many Orders, an Order has many Benefits and there is a many-to-many relationship between Products and Users through Benefits.
+With this association, we can include a user's Products in the corresponding view; once we are actually creating the Benefits with the respective Order, this should automatically make the Users endpoint work correctly.